Read PDF Metadata Java – Access PDF Artifacts with GroupDocs.Watermark

 Step 2: Access PDF Content

-Retrieve the content of the PDF, which allows you to iterate over its artifacts.
+Retrieve the PDF content object, which gives you access to pages and their artifacts.

 PdfContent pdfContent = (PdfContent) watermarker.getContent(PdfContent.class);